cafeline/pointcloud_compressor/README.md

 ### pointcloud_compressor_node

 Compresses a point cloud file and publishes a PatternDictionary message together with optional voxel markers for visualization.
-The node leverages the runtime compression library and does not subscribe to sensor streams.
+The node leverages the compression bridge library and does not subscribe to sensor streams.
 It is intended for preprocessing map assets.

 #### Subscribed Topics